English Language: A-level

 Progression

 An English A-level is a valuable asset when applying to university or to potential employers.
 It shows that you have good communication skills, and that you are able to persuade, inform or connect with someone.
-It can lead to a higher or further education course in English or communications, as well as careers in journalism, teaching, the media, public relations, marketing, broadcasting, linguistics and law.
+English Language can lead to a higher or further education course in English or communications, as well as careers in journalism, teaching, the media, public relations, marketing, broadcasting, linguistics and law.
 It is a useful qualification for all courses, developing analytical skills and providing evidence of the ability to use language successfully.